simpsonlab/simpsonlab.github.io/_posts/2015-05-01-understanding-poa.md

 ### Simple Implementation

-A simple but fully functional implementation in python of the algorithms described above [can be found here](https://github.com/ljdursi/poapy).
+A simple but fully functional Python implementation of the algorithms described above [can be found here](https://github.com/ljdursi/poapy).
 For the alignment stage, two implementations are given; one that is quite simple to follow but is very slow; and another that is significantly faster, but may require a little more careful reading, as it uses numpy vectorization to improve performance.

-Even the faster implementation is still slow &ndash; about 7 times slower than the [poaV2](http://sourceforge.net/projects/poamsa/) code written in C as distributed, or closer to 10 if poaV2 is compiled with `-O3` &ndash; but is nonetheless useable for small problems.
+Even the faster implementation is still slow &ndash; about 10 times slower than the [poaV2](http://sourceforge.net/projects/poamsa/) code written in C as distributed, or closer to 20 if poaV2 is compiled with `-O3` &ndash; but is nonetheless useable for small problems.

 The simple implementation above can generate HTML with an interactive